Imago

 Before Payton’s denial comment, Wilson took to X to share his opinion.
 “Classless… but not surprised,” he wrote about the coach.
 “Didn’t realize you’re still bounty hunting 15+ years later through the media.”
 He ended the message with the catchphrase, “#LetsRide,” that he used at press conferences during his brief two-year stint with the Broncos.

-But Bounty scandal?
-With this comment, Wilson may have referred to Payton’s one-year NFL suspension for his involvement in the “Bountygate” scandal (2009-11) when he was the head coach of the New Orleans Saints.
-During that time, the NFL found that the Saints had rewarded players for hard hits on opponents.
-Consequently, Payton was suspended from the league for a year.
+But “bounty hunting”?
+With this comment, Wilson may have referred to Payton’s one-year NFL suspension in 2012 for his involvement in the “Bountygate” scandal (2009-11) when he was the head coach of the New Orleans Saints.
+The NFL found that during that time, the Saints had rewarded players for hard hits on opponents.

-Now, the question is whether Payton’s damage control efforts will actually work.
+Now, the question is whether Payton’s damage control will actually work.
 We will see!

 ADVERTISEMENT